Tanana River Bridge

 Tanana River Bridge is a bridge over the Tanana River in Alaska, United States.

-It is 3300 feet long, the longest bridge in Alaska and it was completed in August 2014.
+It is 3300 feet long, making it the longest bridge in Alaska, and it was completed in August 2014.

 It is planned as a combined road and railroad bridge, but the first years it will be a road bridge only.
 The extension of Alaska Railroad to Delta Junction is planned to use the bridge.
-More than half of the funding came from the Department of Defence, since it connects to military facilities on the west side of the river.
+More than half of the funding came from the Department of Defense, since it connects to military facilities on the west side of the river.